Essential qualities foster extensibility throughout the entire set of Magento components. This discussion focuses on:

 Rich product ecosystem

 The wider Magento ecosystem provides an extensive community and rich third-party marketplace for extensions.
-Visit Magento Marketplace for an overview of the many modules and themes available for download and to buy modules and theme packages, which offer more possibilities for extending your storefront.
+Visit Commerce Marketplace for an overview of the many modules and themes available for download and to buy modules and theme packages, which offer more possibilities for extending your storefront.

 Flexible attribute types

 You can enhance your storefront by adding unique attributes to the default product attributes.
 For example, you might need to add a new attribute to describe a product, such as texture or an industry-specific rating.
-You can add these attributes from the Magento Admin, and the storefront displays them.
+You can add these attributes from the Admin, and the storefront displays them.

 |Attribute type||Displayed by storefront?|